snowbite/SEBC/installation/1_preinstall.md

-1. Check vm.swappiness on all your nodes
+a.
+Check vm.swappiness on all your nodes

 ```
 $ cat /proc/sys/vm/swappiness